dreamportdev/Osdev-Notes/04_Scheduling/02_Scheduler.md

 #### Saving Context

 Once the next task to be executed has been selected, the first thing that the scheduler has to do is stop the current task, and save its current status.
-If you have implemented the interrupt handler following this guide you should already have the context being passed to, what we want is to pass down the context to the schedule function, but first  we need to change its signature of our schedule function, adding a new parameter:
+If you have implemented the interrupt handler following this guide you should already have the context being passed to, what we want is to pass down the context to the schedule function, but first  we need to change its signature, adding a new parameter:

 ```c
 void schedule(cpu_status_t* context);
 ````

 And now add the context parameter where the function is called.
 Now with this new parameter we have a snapshot of the cpu just before the interrupt was fired, and what was it was doing just before it?
-Running our task, so what we just need to do is update the context variable of the current tas just before picking the next:
+Running our task, so what we just need to do is update the context variable of the current task just before picking the next:

 ```c
 void schedule(cpu_status_t* context) {